 Scoping: An identifier that is declared (label, variable, function, assembly) is only visible in the block where it was declared (including nested blocks inside the current block).
 It is not legal to access local variables across function borders, even if they would be in scope.
-Shadowing is allowed, but two identifiers with the same name cannot be declared in the same block.
+Shadowing is not allowed.
 Local variables cannot be accessed before they were declared, but labels, functions and assemblies can.
 Assemblies are special blocks that are used for e.g. returning runtime code or creating contracts.
 No identifier from an outer assembly is visible in a sub-assembly.

-If control flow passes over the end of a block, pop instructions are inserted that match the number of local variables declared in that block, unless the } is directly preceded by an opcode that does not have a continuing control flow path.
+If control flow passes over the end of a block, pop instructions are inserted that match the number of local variables declared in that block.
 Whenever a local variable is referenced, the code generator needs to know its current relative position in the stack and thus it needs to keep track of the current so-called stack height.
-At the end of a block, this implicit stack height is always reduced by the number of local variables whether ther is a continuing control flow or not.

-This means that the stack height before and after the block should be the same.
-If this is not the case, a warning is issued, unless the last instruction in the block did not have a continuing control flow path.
+Since all local variables are removed at the end of a block, the stack height before and after the block should be the same.
+If this is not the case, a warning is issued.